Rocket Internet sells 51% of fashion site Namshi to Dubai’s Emaar Malls for $151M

 Rocket Internet said that it would continue to hold the remaining 49 percent as part of its larger Global Fashion Group operation — an entity it created back in 2014 to consolidate several of its many emerging market brands: Dafiti in South America, LaModa in Russia, The Iconic in Australia/New Zealand, and Zalora in South East Asia.

-At its loftiest point, the GFG was valued at over $3 billion, but in 2016 saw a massive markdown on that to around $1 billion.
+At its loftiest point, the GFG was valued at over $3 billion, but in 2016 it saw a massive markdown on that to around $1 billion.
 Today’s deal values Namshi at just over $300 million.
 The company said that it was profitable in 2016 on revenues of 555 million UAE Dirham, equivalent to $151 million — the same as the stake Emaar is taking today.

 “We are very excited to welcome Emaar Malls as our majority shareholder,” said Hosam Arab, MD of Namshi.
 “We are confident that this partnership will unlock further opportunities and help accelerate the development of Namshi for the benefit of our customers.
 We would like to congratulate and thank our team for their tireless efforts in making Namshi the Middle East’s premier fashion ecommerce destination and we look forward to continuing this journey together with Emaar Malls and GFG.”